Technocrats-nitw/GoVID/ML/Voctor/README.md

 <b>Voctor's reply</b> : she may be developing alzheimer's disease or having a reaction to her medications or experiencing a vitamin or thyroid deficiency. her doctors can perform a variety of tests and arrive at a fairly reliable diagnosis. memory loss can be treated and it is very worthwhile to pursue the full explanation.

+## Methodology

+### Data :

+Collecting data was major obstacle before training the model.
+So we spent our two entire days the first one in collecting and the second one in cleaning the data .
+Data Sources :

+    Reddit
+    eHealthForums
+    WebMD
+    HealthTap
+    iClinic

+### Training :

+The architecture consists of a fine-tuned bioBert (same for both questions and answers) to convert text input to an embedding representation.
+The embedding is then input into a FCNN (a different one for the questions and answers) to develop an embedding which is used for similarity lookup.
+The top similar questions and answers are then used by GPT-2 to generate an answer.
+The full architecture is shown below.

+Lets take a look at the first half of the diagram above above in more detail, the training of the BERT and the FCNNs.
+A detailed figure of this part is shown below

 <a href="https://colab.research.google.com/drive/1EDLeotVVunWFMXVHE9dcsF0Vkg6gCKVv?usp=sharing" target="_top">Colab</a>